By: Jason Rafferty MD, MPH, EdM, FAAP

 It is important to recognize that cross-gender preferences and play is a normal part of exploring gender and relationships for children regardless of their future gender identity.
 Routine conversations about gender creates an environment of support and reassurance so that children feel safe bringing up questions and concerns.
 It is also good practice for continuing these discussions at home.
 The best approach, for parents or pediatricians, is to nonjudgmentally ask questions that allow the child to talk about their experience and feelings before applying any labels or assumptions.

 For more information or help finding a support group for yourself or your child, please talk with your pediatrician.
+Ask your pediatrician if a telehealth visit by phone or video call is an option.
+Your child may feel more comfortable talking to their doctor from home.

 About Dr. Rafferty:

 Jason Rafferty, MD, MPH, EdM, FAAP, is a "Triple Board" residency graduate who is pediatrician and child psychiatrist at Thundermist Health Centers, a Patient-Centered Medical Home in Rhode Island.
-He specializes in adolescent substance use disorders and gender and sexual development, and also practices in related specialty clinics at Hasbro Children's Hospital and Emma Pendleton Bradley Hospital.
+Dr. Rafferty specializes in adolescent substance use disorders and gender and sexual development, and also practices in related specialty clinics at Hasbro Children's Hospital and Emma Pendleton Bradley Hospital.
 Dr. Rafferty is an advocate in his local community and on a national level through work with the American Academy of Pediatrics on issues including the emotional health of young men, access to care for LGBTQ youth, and prevention of childhood homelessness.